bingeli1212/nitrile-preview/doc/DOC-diagram.md

      club
      spade

-The third part of the command is the letter for the individual card, is should be a integer number between 1-10, or a capital letter that is 'A', 'J', 'Q', or 'K'.
+The third part of the command is the letter for the individual card.
+It should be a integer between 1-10, or a capital letter that is either 'A', 'J', 'Q', or 'K'.

-The lower-bottom location of the card will be aligned with the coordinates (5,5).
-The card itself is always show at a size of 5 grid units wide and 6 grid units high.
 For diamond and heart the color red will be shown for all interior symbols.
 For club and spade, color black will be used.
-They are currently not configurable.
+These options are currently not configurable.

-The font-size for any texts inside the card is currently fixed at 11pt and is not configurable.
-The face of the card will always be filled with the color of white and is not configurable.
-The only visual changes that a user can provide is the width of the outline of the card.
+However, if a different card size is desired, the width and height of the new card can be configured by setting the 'scaleX' and 'scaleY' configuration parameter.
+For instance, setting 'scaleX:0.5' and 'scaleY:0.5' would have effective shrink the size of the card to 2.5 grid distance in width, and 3 grid distance in height, or half of what it normally is.
+Note that the 'rotate' parameter will not have any effect on this command.